 Your operating company (also called the "shell" or "master" company) is what will appear on your tax return.
-Provided the Series that made money for the relevant tax year share common ownership, you can tax advantage of pass-through taxation and simply report all income on the Schedule E portion of your personal tax return.
+Provided the series that made money for the relevant tax year share common ownership, you can take advantage of pass-through taxation and simply report all income on the Schedule E portion of your personal tax return.

-Please keep in mind that the information above relates only to taxation at the federal level.
+Please keep in mind that this information about Series LLC tax treatment relates only to taxation at the federal level.
 State law can change more frequently, and your state may implement or already have state tax requirements specific to the Series LLC.

 Don't wait until the Taxman comes knocking!
 Contact us to take advantage of your personalized consultation today.

 Find out about the tax savings strategies that you can implement as a real estate investor or entrepreneur by taking our Tax Discovery quiz.
 We'll use this information to prepare to have a productive conversation.
 At the end of the quiz, you'll have an opportunity to schedule your consultation.
 TAKE THE TAX DISCOVERY QUIZ